Singular-Genomics/singular-demux/README.md

 The FASTQs must be named `<dir>/<prefix>_L00<lane>_<kind><kind-number>_001.fastq.gz`, where `kind` is one of R (read/template), I (index/sample barcode), or U (umi/molecular barcode).

-The Read Structure must not be given on the the command line or Sample Sheet.
-Instead, the Read Structure will be derived from file names (kind and kind number), with the full read length used for the given kind.
+The Read Structure will be derived from file names (kind and kind number), with the full read length used for the given kind.
 The derived Read Structure and FASTQs will be ordered first by `kind` (I then R then U), second by read number (e.g. R1 before R2).
 This is important for command line options that can be specified once per read kind and number.
  E.g. if the following FASTQs are present with path prefix `/path/to/prefix`: